 Your sim’s personality traits can also affect their mood, including how they react to various activities.
 The Self Assured trait is the only one that grants a consistent passive bonus to the Confident mood.

 Going to Auditions

 Each audition has its own skill requirements, and you’ll have a limited window of time to prepare, so it’s best to choose auditions that closely fit your sim’s current skill set.
 Higher-paying gigs will appear as you progress through the career, but the lower-level gigs will still be available as well.
-Go ahead and star in that Salty Suds Commercial for the third time, no one will judge you!
+Go ahead and star in your third Salty Suds Commercial, no one will judge you!